 Just because an IEP or a 504 plan lists accommodations, however, doesn’t mean they’re always followed in the classroom.
 It’s still important to

 check in with the teacher.
 And it’s important to talk with your child about how the accommodations are working.

 Schools are usually open to providing accommodations.
 The bigger challenge is choosing the right accommodations and keeping track of which ones are most helpful.

 If an accommodation is in place, but your child isn’t using it, find out why.
 Also, if your child gets accommodations on state tests, it’s important for her to use them regularly in class.
 This helps her get familiar with the accommodations.

 Accommodations Outside the Classroom

-Learning and attention issues don’t just create challenges in school.
+Learning and thinking differences don’t just create challenges in school.
 They also affect everyday life.
 That’s why accommodations also exist outside the classroom.
 But instead of providing an equal opportunity to learn, they provide an equal opportunity to participate.

 Accommodations can be a powerful tool for helping your child by removing barriers to learning.
 Learn more: